itzCozi/devbox/docs/src/content/docs/docs/troubleshooting.md

 description: Common issues and solutions for devbox
 ---

-This guide covers common issues you might encounter with devbox and how to resolve them.
+Common issues and quick fixes.

 ## Installation Issues
 ---